rami-aouinti/bro-world-frontend-ui/README.md

 - [Authentication guide](docs/authentication.md) – details the login flow, session
   storage, route guards, and API usage patterns.

+## 🔐 Profile page

+- The `/profile` route is protected by the `auth` middleware.
+Visitors without a valid session are redirected to `/login`, and the intended URL is stored so they return to `/profile` after authenticating.
+- The page reads the authenticated user from `useAuthSession`, which is hydrated from the `/api/auth/session` endpoint using the active token.
+Identity, contact, and profile fields come directly from this session payload.
+- Quick stats display the number of friends and the total stories count using **Option B** (own stories plus the sum of stories shared by friends).
+Expired tokens trigger the global API plugin to call `handleUnauthorized`, clearing the session and redirecting back to the login screen.

 ## 🙏 Acknowledgments

 A special thanks to: